bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
- - Here is what the code handler for getting the license plate looks like before the fix.
- - Here is what the handler looks like now.
- - [click] we declare two enums for the image and lpr states
+ - [click] we declare two enums for the image and ocr states
  - [click] then throughout the code we just set the state to the appropriate enum value

- Simply declaring an Enum at the bottom and now we can get rid of all of the boolean toggling we were doing in the first place and this prevents the original bug from happening
+Now we are out of the boolean hell we were in before.

- TODO - Code highlighting and explaining.
 -->

 ---